 I speculated that this might lead to passenger confusion last year.
 It’s easy to imagine passengers arriving at baggage claims to report a lost bag, insisting on information provided by the consumer baggage tracker, resulting in friction at the claims desk.

-When I returned from a flight to discover my bag missing this Wednesday (no big deal, the bag was home later that day) I went straight to the easy claims kiosk at Billund.
-But the printer wasn’t working so I headed to the desk to claim my receipt.
+When I returned from a flight to discover my bag missing this Wednesday (no big deal, the bag was home later that day), I went straight to the easy-claims kiosk at Billund.
+But the printer wasn’t working, so I headed to the desk to claim my receipt.

 The number of frustrated passengers who feel they know better—and insist on it—could prove a strain on customer service frontline personnel.

 This could lead to numerous complaint calls or angry Tweets/Facebook comments to the wrong airline.
-Passengers equipped with these consumer baggage tracking solutions may be attributing mishandling to their original carrier, when in fact the break in the chain of custody took place later on.
+Passengers equipped with these consumer baggage tracking solutions may be attributing mishandling to their original carrier when in fact, the break in the chain of custody took place later on.

 Those are the hidden costs of delays in the implementation of a baggage tracking solution–and they add up.

-One Bit of Very Good News
+One Bit of Very Good News on Baggage

 “In fact, 61% of airlines noted more accurate and timely baggage information for passengers as a major benefit,” SITA states.